fzs1994/Flash-S3/docs/README.md

 - Credentials live in Keychain / Credential Manager / libsecret via Electron's `safeStorage`; if the OS has no available encryption backend, they fall back to base64 (not secure) — flagged in `credential-store.js` for follow-up (e.g., requiring OS keychain unlock).
 - `contextIsolation: true` and `nodeIntegration: false` are enforced in `electron/main.js`; the renderer only ever sees the explicit API surface defined in `electron/preload.js`.
 - Nothing leaves your machine except signed HTTPS requests to AWS (or your chosen S3-compatible endpoint) — no telemetry, no account.
 Presigned share links are generated locally and expire.
+- Previews load from presigned URLs that expire after 15 minutes; text files are fetched by the main process and shown as plain source, so HTML or scripts in a previewed file are never rendered or executed.

 ## Contributing